Great Diamond Island residents may try to secede from Portland

-A group of Great Diamond Island residents are exploring whether to break away from the city of Portland and create a new town.
+A group of Great Diamond Island residents is exploring whether to break away from the city of Portland and create a new town.

-Islanders are expected to officially submit the petitions on Monday and Portland has 30 days to certify the signatures.
+Matt Hoffner, a spokesman for the committee, said it has collected the signatures of 45 registered voters.
+Islanders are expected to officially submit the petitions Monday and Portland has 30 days to certify the signatures.

-The secession process would begin with the exploratory committee studying the costs and benefits and would include negotiations with the city before seeking permission from the State Legislature to move forward with a local referendum.
+Jessica Grondin, Portland spokeswoman, said the city would have no further comment on the petition process or calls for secession.

+After the signatures have been certified, state law requires that islanders meet with city officials to see if the sides can resolve their issues.
+The secession process would move forward with a referendum vote if islanders and the city fail to reach a resolution, and the Legislature would also have to vote to approve it.
+The process does not always prove successful – three island communities in Casco Bay serve as examples.

+Long Island officially seceded from Portland on July 1, 1993, becoming Maine’s 490th town.
+Long Islanders set out on their own after feeling ignored by the city and tiring of having to constantly fight for basic services.

+Long Island has gone on to fix crumbling roads, open a town hall and community center and build a state-of-the-art library.

-“Our residents are concerned that the issues facing our small island community are deemed unimportant by the city and the (more than) $2 million of annual property taxes collected from GDI property owners is significantly larger than the small amount spent by the city on providing services to GDI each year,” Matt Hoffner, a co-chair of the Exploratory committee said in a news release.
+“Our residents are concerned that the issues facing our small island community are deemed unimportant by the city and the (more than) $2 million of annual property taxes collected from GDI property owners is significantly larger than the small amount spent by the city on providing services to GDI each year,” Hoffner said in a statement.
 “The feeling among residents is that this is more than just a money issue, it truly is a cultural difference between the needs and priorities of a large city and the needs and priorities of a small island community.”

 Chris Mooney, the other co-chair, said: “We are looking forward to sitting with the city and we are hopeful that they will respond positively to the issues we raise.”